Need a Health Certificate/Medical Letter for your non-lucrative visa application in the UK?

 What is a Medical Certificate for a visa application?

-As we explained in a previous article, the Medical Certificate is actually no more than a letter from a doctor in the UK, confirming that you are “free from any health issues detailed in the International Health Regulations of 2005.”
+As we explained in a previous article, the Medical Certificate is actually no more than a letter from a doctor, confirming that you are “free from any health issues detailed in the International Health Regulations of 2005.”

-Most Consulates provide a template letter for you to give your doctor, so all the GP needs to do is copy the text onto practice letter headed paper, print out and sign – as simple as that.
+Most Consulates provide a template letter for you, so all the doctor needs to do is copy the text onto practice letter headed paper, print out and sign – as simple as that.

 So what’s the problem?

-It’s all new – UK passport holders have never been asked for anything like this before, so many GPs simply don’t know what it is, what the requirements are or the implications.
+It’s all new – UK passport holders haven’t been asked for anything like this before, so many GPs simply don’t know what it is, what the requirements are or the implications.

-You can pay a private doctor to issue the letter – there are many GMC registered private doctors who can process these Medical Letters for you.
+You can pay a private doctor in the UK to issue the letter – there are many GMC registered private doctors who can process these Medical Letters for you.
 In some cases the letter can be actioned remotely without visiting the private practice.

 Smooth the path – it’s all in the preparation

-Try and find a GP/doctor who is already registered with the Foreign Commonwealth and Development Office (FCDO) – this means the Apostille check will take less time.
+If your GP/doctor in the UK is already registered with the Foreign Commonwealth and Development Office (FCDO) – the Apostille will take less time.